Whatsapp Icon

 Different types of Investment Declaration That Can be Made by the Employee

-In terms of House Rent Allowance (HRA), the taxpayer can claim the rent that is paid to the landlord.
-The employee/taxpayer has to provide landlords name, PAN details and address for investment declaration.
+• House Rent Allowances (HRA): In terms of House Rent Allowance (HRA), the taxpayer can claim the rent that is paid to the landlord.
+The employee/taxpayer has to provide the landlord's name, PAN details, and address for investment declaration.

-Your home loans may include a certain amount of interest every financial year.
-You can declare investment made while paying the interest by filling up Form 12BB providing your name and PAN card details.
-Apart from these, the employee also needs to provide the provisional interest certificate which can be taken from a bank or a financial institute.
+• Home Loans: Your home loans may include a certain amount of interest every financial year.
+You can declare the investment made while paying the interest by filling up Form 12BB and providing your name and PAN card details.
+Apart from these, the employee also needs to provide a provisional interest certificate which can be taken from a bank or a financial institute.

 While filling out the tax declaration form, the taxpayer or the employee can face various scenarios.
 Let us look at them.